pambichl/Spiral/README.md

 Spiral
 ======

-Calculations for Archimidean Spiral for Seng and Hui
+Calculations for Archimedean Spiral for Seng and Hui